The Bayesian Learning Rule: Introduction

 Here, $\loss(y,f_{\text{\vparam}}(\vx))$ is a loss function that encourages the model to predict well and ${R}(\vparam)$ is a regularizer that prevents it from overfitting.
 A wide-variety of such learning-algorithms exist in the literature to solve a variety of learning problems, for example, ridge regression, Kalman filters, gradient descent, and Newton’s method.
 These algorithms play a key role in the success of modern ML.

 Learning-algorithms are often derived by borrowing and combining ideas from a diverse set of fields, such as statistics, optimization, and computer science.
-For example, the field of probabilistic graphical models~\citep{koller2009probabilistic, bishop2006pattern} uses popular algorithms such as ridge-regression~\citep{hoerl1970ridge}, Kalman filters~\citep{Kalman1960ANA}, Hidden Markov Models~\citep{stratonovich1965conditional}, and Expectation-Maximization (EM)~\citep{dempster1977maximum}.
-The field of Approximate Bayesian Inference builds upon such algorithms to perform inference on complex graphical models, e.g., algorithms such as Laplace's method~\citep{laplace1986memoir,art367,art375,art451,art632}, stochastic variational inference (SVI)~\citep{hoffman2013stochastic, sato2001online}, Variational message passing (VMP)~\citep{winn2005variational} etc. Similarly, the field of continuous optimization has its own popular methods such as gradient descent~\citep{cauchy1847methode}, Newton's method, and mirror descent~\citep{nemirovski1978cesaro} algorithms, and deep-learning (DL) methods use them to design new optimizers that work with massive models and datasets, e.g., stochastic-gradient descent~\citep{robbins1951}, RMSprop~\citep{hintonTieleman}, Adam~\citep{kingma2014adam}, Dropout regularization~\citep{Srivastava2014}, and Straight-Through Estimator (STE)~\citep{bengio2013estimating}.
-Such mixing of algorithms from diverse fields is a strength of the ML community, and our goal here is to provide common principles to unify, generalize, and improve the existing algorithms.
+For example, the field of probabilistic graphical models~\citep{koller2009probabilistic, bishop2006pattern} uses popular algorithms such as ridge-regression~\citep{hoerl1970ridge}, Kalman filters~\citep{Kalman1960ANA}, the Viterbi algorithm for Hidden Markov Models~\citep{stratonovich1965conditional}, and Expectation-Maximization (EM)~\citep{dempster1977maximum}.
+The field of approximate inference builds upon such algorithms to perform inference on complex graphical models, for example, algorithms such as Laplace's method~\citep{laplace1986memoir,art367,art375,art451,art632}, stochastic variational inference (SVI)~\citep{hoffman2013stochastic, sato2001online}, Variational message passing (VMP)~\citep{winn2005variational} etc. Similarly, the field of continuous optimization has its own popular methods such as gradient descent~\citep{cauchy1847methode}, Newton's method, and mirror descent~\citep{nemirovski1978cesaro}, and deep-learning (DL) methods use them to design new techniques that work with massive models and data sets, for example, stochastic-gradient descent~\citep{robbins1951}, RMSprop~\citep{hintonTieleman}, Adam~\citep{kingma2014adam}, Dropout regularization~\citep{Srivastava2014}, and Straight-Through Estimator (STE)~\citep{bengio2013estimating}.
+Such mixing of algorithms from diverse fields is a strength of the ML community, and our goal here is to provide common principles to unify, generalize, and improve such algorithms.

-\subsection{The Bayesian learning rule}
+\subsection{The Bayesian Learning Rule}

 We show that a wide-range of well-known learning-algorithms from a variety of fields are all specific instances of a single learning algorithm derived from Bayesian principles.
-The starting point, is the variational formulation by \cite{art669}, which is an extension of \cref{eq:ERM} to optimize over a well-defined candidate distribution $q(\vparam)$, and for which the minimizer
+The starting point is to extend \cref{eq:ERM} by using the variational formulation of \cite{art669}, where we optimize over a well-defined candidate distribution $q(\vparam)$, and for which the minimizer